-Our financial condition, results of operations and cash flows are subject to market risk from interest rate fluctuations on our credit facilities, which bear an interest at a rate that varies with LIBOR, prime or federal funds rates.
+Our net exposure to interest rate risk results primarily from interest rate fluctuations on our credit facilities, which bear an interest at a rate which varies with LIBOR, prime or federal funds rates.
+At the end of Fiscal 2012 and Fiscal 2011, we had no borrowings outstanding under any credit facility.

-At the end of Fiscal 2011, Fiscal 2010 and Fiscal 2009, we had no borrowings outstanding under any credit facility.
-There were 10 days during the 52 weeks ended January 29, 2011, where we incurred borrowings against our credit facilities for an average borrowing of \$5.3 million.
+During Fiscal 2012, we did not have any borrowings against either of the facilities.
+There were 10 days during Fiscal 2011, where we incurred borrowings against our credit facilities for an average borrowing of \$5.3 million.
 During Fiscal 2011, the maximum amount outstanding against these agreements was \$10.8 million and the weighted average interest rate was 2.28%.